keithalewis/math/uf.md

 institute: KALX, LLC
 classoption: fleqn
 fleqn: true
-abstract: Unified Finance &ndash; holdings, trades, and managing risk ...
+abstract: Unified Finance &ndash; positions, exchanges, and trading strategies ...

 The financial world is a big, messy affair but its core involves trading instruments and bean counting: who traded how much of what when and accounting for that over time.

-The atoms of finance are _holdings_: an _amount_, _instrument_, and _legal entity_.
+The atoms of finance are _positions_: an _amount_, _instrument_, and _legal entity_.
-A _position_ is a collection of holdings.
-Holdings interact via _trades_: the exchange of holdings between two entities at a given _time_.
+Positions interact via _exchanges_: swap the amount and instrument between two entities at a given _time_.
 Instruments have _cash flows_ and _prices_ that determine
 the _amounts_ and _values_ involved with trading.
 Given a position and